Cruciate ligament rupture Vienna

 Conservative treatment of cruciate ligament rupture

-Just because no surgery is performed does not mean that no therapy is necessary.
-Quite the opposite!
-Immediately after the injury, the swelling and pain should be treated with cooling and compression.
-Physiotherapy must then be started as soon as possible to restore the normal range of movement.
-The knee flexor muscles on the back of the thigh should be strengthened in comparison to the quatriceps.
-As they pull the lower leg backwards, they have a cruciate ligament-protective effect.
-Proprioceptive training improves depth perception with the help of balance and concentration exercises and should also be incorporated into conservative therapy.
+Just because no surgery is performed does not mean that no treatment is necessary.
+Immediately after the injury, swelling and pain should be treated with cooling and compression.
+Physiotherapy should then be started quickly to restore the range of motion.
+The knee flexor muscles in particular, which pull the lower leg backwards and have a cruciate ligament-protective effect, must be strengthened.
+Proprioceptive training, which promotes depth perception through balance and concentration exercises, is also part of conservative therapy.

 The stability of the joint should be continuously checked during the course of the treatment in order to evaluate the indication for conservative therapy.